-Patients want to see good business practices in healthcare: good customer service, good IT, good working relationships.
+Patients want to see good business practices in healthcare: good customer service, good technology, and good working relationships.
 They can see and compare the customer service in other industries and can help healthcare get better at it.

 We also understand the economic and cultural pressures providers face today: increasing pressure to see more patients, an explosion of new data to keep up with, insurance clerks who veto a professional’s recommendations, demands to adopt EMRs, and despite the rising cost of care, incessant pressure not to pay providers more.

-Engaged, motivated, well-informed “e-patients” are more involved in their own care, and can often find information that providers don’t have time (or reimbursement) to pursue.
+Engaged, motivated, well-informed “e-patients” are more involved in their own care.
+They can often find information that providers don’t have time (or reimbursement) to pursue.